SenseLogic/PENDOWN/README.md

 ## Limitations

-* The modifier lists can't contain spaces.
+* Modifier lists can't contain spaces.
-* The lists are not processed inside preformatted blocks.
+* Lists are not processed inside preformatted blocks.
-* The Pendown text can't contain `<xmp>` tags if it is converted to HTML by the web browser script.
+* A Pendown text can't contain `<xmp>` tags if it is converted to HTML by the web browser script.

 ## Version